JakubicekRoman/AO_retinal/README.md

 # AO_retinal images analysis
-Project focused on retinal images from Adaptive Optic (AO) including vessels segmetnation and analysis of their wall thickness.
+Project focused on retinal images from Adaptive Optic (AO) including vessels segmentation and analysis of their wall thickness.

 ## Description
 For now, only vessel segmentation is included.
-A tool for the vessels segmention in AO images based on segmentation neural network nnUNet second version.
+A tool for the vessel segmentation in AO images based on segmentation neural network nnUNet second version.

 General information about this tool:
 * It runs only on Linux